Video Mapping Pricing: Rate Cards and Real-World Budgets

 - Signal cabling: fiber optic, SDI, ArtNet/sACN network.
 On a monumental project, several hundred meters of cable

 - Insurance: public liability, equipment damage.
-On EUR 300,000 worth of gear, this is not negligible
+On a large equipment pool, this is not negligible

 Field rule: logistics typically accounts for 10 to 20% of the total budget for an event.
 On a monumental outdoor project, it can reach 25%.